 FIND FREQUENCY: ♦♦♦♦♦ – Saltwick Bay yields excellent ammonite specimens and dinosaur/reptile remains, but there is also quite a lot of competition.
 Plant remains can sometimes be found, if there have been rock falls from the top of the cliffs have brought blocks of the Whitby Plant Bed.
 The best time to collect is during the winter storms, or scouring conditions.

-ACCESS: ♦♦♦ – You can park at the top of the cliff and there is a long way down to the beach by steps.
+ACCESS: ♦♦♦♦ – You can park at the top of the cliff and follow the path and steps down to the beach.
 These can be very slippery after rain and during the winter months.There is a small store and a snack bar.
-The descent to the beach is a bit arduous!

 TYPE: – Most fossils can be found on the foreshore, especially after storms or scouring conditions, in nodules or loose in areas of shingle and shale.
 However, fossils are also commonly found fallen out of the cliff and on the scree slopes, either in nodules or loose.